-Mory Lamhot Simanjuntak, Suraya Mansur, Nurhayani Saragih, Suryaning Hayati and Endri Endri 🖾 PDF (650K)
+Mory Lamhot Simanjuntak, Suraya Mansur, Nurhayani Saragih, Suryaning Hayati and Endri Endri 💆 PDF (650K)

 Abstract: This study is to analyze the influence of the quality of information on the decision to choose CNNIndonesia.com media either directly or through the mediation of trust variables.
 The tremendous growth of cyber media in Indonesia, followed by the development of online media, has made people more careful in choosing online media.
 Meanwhile, the use and gratification theory states that the most important role of media is to meet people's needs and motivations, how certain media are sought and selected to meet their needs.
 This study uses a survey method through a quantitative approach positivistic.
 The sample was determined by an accidental sampling technique with a sample of 115 respondents.
 Data analysis was performed using Partial Least Square analysis with the SmartPLS version 3 program.
-The data analysis shows that the quality of information has a significant effect on increasing trust in CNNIndonesia.com media, the quality of information has a significant effect in increasing the decision to choose CNNIndonesia.com media, and trust has a significant effect in increasing the decision to choose CNNIndonesia.com media, able to mediate the effect of information quality on the decision to choose CNNIndonesia.com media, able to mediate the effect of information quality on the decision to choose CNNIndonesia.com media.
+The data analysis shows that the quality of information has a significant effect on increasing trust in CNNIndonesia.com media, the quality of information has a significant effect in increasing the decision to choose CNNIndonesia.com media, and trust has a significant effect in increasing the decision to choose CNNIndonesia.com media.
+This study also found that the trust variable was able to mediate the effect of information quality on the decision to choose CNNIndonesia.com media.